microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/crosstenantaccesspolicyconfigurationpartner.md

 ---
 title: "crossTenantAccessPolicyConfigurationPartner resource type"
-description: "The partner-specific configuration that is defined for inbound and outbound settings of Azure AD B2B and B2B Direct Connect collaboration."
+description: "The partner-specific configuration that is defined for inbound and outbound settings of Azure AD B2B collaboration and B2B direct connect."
 author: "jkdouglas"
 ms.localizationpriority: medium
 ms.prod: "identity-and-sign-in"